How much protein do you really need to eat?

 • Edamame, 1 cup: 18 g

-Beware of protein from red meat
+Protein from red or processed meat

 Chances are you’re getting enough protein from whole foods in your diet.
-In some cases, however—such as if you’re pregnant or an athlete or if you have a chronic condition such as COPD—you might need to enhance your intake of high-protein foods.
-In some cases, you may want to consult with a healthcare provider (HCP) or a registered dietitian about taking a protein supplement.
+In some cases, however—such as if you’re pregnant or an athlete or have a chronic condition such as COPD—you might need more.
+Consult with an HCP or registered dietitian about how much protein you should have each day, and whether they recommend taking a protein supplement.

-There’s also some evidence that older people may need more than 0.8 g of protein per kg of body weight, since their bodies don’t use it as efficiently as the bodies of younger people.
-Older people who don’t get enough protein are at greater risk for falls and fractures, and may have more trouble with day-to-day activities.
-A higher protein diet—with upwards of 1.2 to 2 g per kg of protein per day—may help stave off age-related muscle loss.
 Research also suggests that older adults will benefit more from getting their protein from plants than animal products.
-A 2022 study published in BMC Geriatrics found an association between higher intake of animal protein and lower quality of life in adults 60 years and older.
+A 2022 study published in BMC Geriatrics found an association between higher intakes of animal protein and lower quality of life in adults 60 years and older.

 For help tracking your diet, download Sharecare, available for iOS and Android.
 The app includes a meal tracker that allows you to input the quality of your meals to help you gauge how well you’re sticking to your eating plan over time.